Statistical Efficiency of Score Matching: The View from Isoperimetry: Related work

 Score matching was originally introduced by \cite{hyvarinen2005estimation}, who also proved that the estimator is asymptotically consistent.
 In \citep{hyvarinen2007some}, the authors propose estimators that are defined over bounded domains. \citep{song2019generative} scaled the techniques to neurally parameterized energy-based models, leveraging score matching versions like denoising score matching \cite{vincent2011connection}, which involves an annealing strategy by convolving the data distribution with Gaussians of different variances, and sliced score matching \citep{song2020sliced}.
 The authors conjectured that annealing helps with multimodality and low-dimensional manifold structure in the data distribution --- and our paper can be seen as formalizing this conjecture.

-The connection between score matching objective and the relative Fisher information in \eqref{eq:klf} was previously observed in \citep{shao2019bayesian,nielsen2021fast}.
+The connection between Hyv\"arinen's score matching objective and the relative Fisher information in \eqref{eq:klf} is known in the literature --- see e.g.\ \citep{shao2019bayesian,nielsen2021fast,barp2019minimum,vempala2019rapid,yamano2021skewed}.
+Relatedly, \cite{hyvarinen2007connections} pointed out some connections between the score matching objective and contrastive divergence using the lens of Langevin dynamics.
 We also remark that since $\I(p | q) = - \frac{d}{dt} \KL(p_t, q)\mid_{t = 0}$ for $p_t$ the output of Langevin dynamics at time $t$, score matching can be interpreted as finding a $q$ to minimize the contraction of the Langevin dynamics for $q$ started at $p$.
-Previously, \citep{lyu2009interpretation} observed that the score matching objective can be interpreted as the infinitesimal change in KL divergence as we add Gaussian noise --- see Appendix~\ref{apdx:lyu} for an explanation why these two quantities are equal.
+Previously, \citep{guo2009relative,lyu2009interpretation} observed that the score matching objective can be interpreted as the infinitesimal change in KL divergence as we add Gaussian noise --- see Appendix~\ref{apdx:lyu} for an explanation why these two quantities are equal.
+We note that \cite{hyvarinen2008optimal} also gave a related interpretation of score matching in terms of adding an infinitesimal amount of Gaussian noise.

 In the discrete setting, it was recently observed that approximate tensorization has applications to identity testing of distributions in the ``coordinate oracle'' query model \citep{blanca2022identity}, which is another application of approximate tensorization outside of sampling otherwise unrelated to our result.
 Finally, \citep{block2020generative, lee2022convergence} show guarantees on running Langevin dynamics, given estimates on $\nabla \log p$ that are only $\epsilon$-correct in the $L_2(p)$ sense.
 They show that when the Langevin dynamics are run for some moderate amount of time, the drift between the true Langevin dynamics (using $\nabla \log p$ exactly) and the noisy estimates can be bounded.
 Recent concurrent works \citep{lee2022convergence2,chen2022sampling} show results of a similar flavor for denoising diffusion model score matching, specifically when the forward SDE is an Ornstein-Uhlenbeck process.